hnmr293/ckpt-streamer/README.md

 The order of yielded tensors follows the *backing storage* order, which differs from standard Python dictionary ordering.

+`memory_limit_mb` specifies the maximum amount of tensor data allowed to remain in physical memory, measured in MiB.
+For example, if you set `memory_limit_mb = 1024` (1GiB), tensor data will be automatically purged from physical memory when total usage exceeds this 1GiB limit.
+This allows processing of checkpoints much larger than available RAM.

+`cpu_page_size` specifies the system's memory page size in bytes.
+This should match your machine's actual page size (typically 4KiB = 4096 on most systems).
+Setting an incorrect value may cause OOM.
+You can verify your system's page size with `getconf PAGE_SIZE` on Linux/macOS.

 ## Performance

 Test environment: